wombleton/gitlaw-nz/acts/U/Unit Titles Act 2010.md

     (4) Despite subsection (3), no person may object under that subsection in respect of an easement or covenant of a kind that will, under [section 180(2)(b) or (c)][227] or [181(2)(b)][228], continue after the cancellation of the unit plan.

-    (5) If a person served with a notice under subsection (1) has made an application for relief under [section 210][263] or has filed an application to have a matter relating to the resolution heard and determined under [subpart 1][215] of Part 4, he or she must, by written notice to the appropriate decision-maker, withdraw that application before giving a notice of objection under this section.
+    (5) If a person served with a notice under subsection (1) has filed an application to have a matter relating to the resolution heard and determined under [subpart 1][215] of Part 4, he or she must, by written notice to the appropriate decision-maker, withdraw that application before giving a notice of objection under this section.

     (6) A mortgagee or other person with a registered interest in, or caveat or notice of claim entered on the register over, all or part of a secured property is to be treated as having consented to a resolution if that mortgagee or other person does not object to the resolution or does not file an objection in time or made an objection but the appropriate decision-maker confirmed the resolution.

+    Section 213(5): amended, on 5 December 2013, by [section 24][411] of the Unit Titles Amendment Act 2013 (2013 No 140).

 ##### 214 Requirements in relation to objections